 A time accumulation of too many of these elements changes other fat-soluble vitamins’ metabolism, becoming poisonous.
 If you experience such a condition, that is a clear indication of Vitamin A toxicity.

-Consuming too much food rich in vitamin A within a short period will lead to its accumulations responsible for abnormal body reactions.
+Consuming too much food rich in vitamin A within a short period will lead to its accumulation responsible for abnormal body reactions.

 Therefore, you are recommended not to consume too many diets rich in retinol and retinal because their content will result in Hypervitaminosis.